pravega/bookkeeper-operator/README.md

 The name of this ConfigMap needs to be mentioned in the field `envVars` present in the BookKeeper Spec.
 For more details about this ConfigMap refer to [this](doc/bookkeeper-options.md#bookkeeper-custom-configuration).

-Helm can be used to install a sample Bookkeeper cluster with the release name `pravega-bk`.
+Helm can be used to install a sample Bookkeeper cluster with the release name `bookkeeper`.

 ```
-$ helm install pravega-bk charts/bookkeeper --set zookeeperUri=[ZOOKEEPER_HOST] --set pravegaClusterName=[CLUSTER_NAME]
+$ helm install bookkeeper charts/bookkeeper --set zookeeperUri=[ZOOKEEPER_HOST] --set pravegaClusterName=[CLUSTER_NAME]
 ```

 where: